Door County Visitor Bureau 2015 Annual Meeting Recap

 The DCVB also unveiled the cover of their 2016 Official Door County Visitor Guide.
 The wrap-around cover features a nautical themed image at the Egg Harbor Marina with a woman and her dog getting off their boat next to the iconic “signs” post, which includes multi-colored directional arrows pointing to locations in Door County and throughout the world.
 The 2016 Official Door County Visitor Guide is currently in production and will be widely available in early January.

 The evening ended with the DCVB’s second Spirit of Door County raffle drawing, with Greg and Denise Stillman from Parkwood Lodge winning the grand prize of DCVB services valued at over $3,200.00.
 Two other businesses also won free DCVB membership for a year.
 Proceeds from the sale of raffle tickets are used to support the Carole Counard Scholarship Fund, which will award $1,000 scholarships to eligible Door County residents pursuing higher education in the spring of 2016 at the DCVB's annual tourism breakfast.
-More information about this program can be found here.

 The Door County Visitor Bureau is the official tourism marketing organization for Door County, whose mission is to generate incremental economic impact for the community by attracting visitors with strategies that ensure sustainable tourism.